gaojun0816/nativediscloser/README.md

 This tool takes **APK** files as input.
 You can use `Python main.py --help` to check the usage of the tool.

 ## Limitation
-+ to analyze a certain JNI function (i.e., functions in native code which have counterpart methods in VM code), the time limit is set to 180 seconds.
++ to analyze a certain JNI function (i.e., functions in native code which have counterpart methods in VM code) or *JNI_OnLoad* function for dynamic registration of JNI functions, the time limit is set to 180 600 seconds respectively.
 Thus, for large JNI functions, the result could be missing.
-To increase the analysis time limit, reset the `WAIT_TIME` value in `main.py`.
+To increase the analysis time limit, reset the `WAIT_TIME` and `DYNAMIC_ANALYSIS_TIME` value in `main.py`.
 + this tool is developed based on [Angr](https://angr.io/) framework.
-To avoid the analysis to go too deep into the path of a state, the [`LengthLimiter`](https://docs.angr.io/core-concepts/pathgroups) is set to 500.
-This value can be adjusted by reset the `MAX_LENGTH` value in `jni_interfaces/utils.py`.
+To avoid the analysis to go too deep into the path of a state, the [`LengthLimiter`](https://docs.angr.io/core-concepts/pathgroups) is set to 500 and 1000 repectively for analyzing JNI functions and *JNI_OnLoad*.
+This value can be adjusted by reset the `MAX_LENGTH` and `DYNAMIC_ANALYSIS_LENGTH` value in `jni_interfaces/utils.py`.

 # Output
 For app named *example-app.apk*, by default, a folder named *example-app_result* will be created.
 In this folder, for each *shared library* file in the APK which contains JNI functions invoked by VM code, a counterpart result file will be generated with suffix *\*.result*.
 The result files are CSV files with following fields: